-Food and Drug Administration officials confirmed on April 14, 2026, that a China-based company is voluntarily recalling numerous cough drop products sold throughout the United States.
+Food and Drug Administration officials confirmed that a China-based company is voluntarily recalling numerous cough drop products sold throughout the United States.
 Federal investigators issued the notice after identifying potential safety concerns related to manufacturing processes at the overseas facility.
 Regulatory documents indicate the recall affects a broad range of lozenges distributed to national pharmacy chains and big box retailers.
 Consumers who purchased these products are advised to check batch numbers immediately.
+The timing was recorded on April 14, 2026.

 Public health officials emphasize that no specific injury reports have surfaced yet, though the preventive nature of the withdrawal suggests a high degree of caution at the federal level.
 Food and Drug Administration inspectors frequently monitor imported over the counter medications to ensure compliance with domestic safety standards.
 This move impacts a market segment where consumer trust relies heavily on brand consistency and regulatory oversight.
 Millions of individual units are currently being pulled from retail shelves.